wndhydrnt/saturn-bot/docs/reference/commands/schedule.md

       --input stringToString           Key/value pair in the format <key>=<value>
                                        to use as an input parameter of a task.
-                                       Can be supplied multiple times to set multiple inputs. (default []) --server-api-key string          Key to authenticate at the server API.
+                                       Can be supplied multiple times to set multiple inputs. (default []) --output string                  The output format to use when reporting task results.
+One of json or none. (default "none")
+      --server-api-key string          Key to authenticate at the server API.
       --server-url string              Base URL of the server API. (default "http://localhost:3035") --wait duration                  Wait for the run to finish.